-Independent Sexual Violence Advocacy
+Independent Sexual Violence Advocacy (ISVA)

-- Advocating on your behalf
+Advocating on victim’s behalf

 Supporting victim before and during any court case

 The service is managed centrally by DRASACS and delivered locally in Barnsley, Doncaster, Rotherham and Sheffield through:

 Sheffield Rape & Sexual Abuse Centre